Alabama Woman Who Had Been Missing For Five Days Found Alive Inside Wrecked Car

 — WHNT (@whnt) April 23, 2019

 As per The Daily Mail, an unidentified family member confirmed that Fancher had suffered several injuries.
-She was then rushed to a local hospital and is said to be in a stable condition at the moment.
-However, specific information about the severity of the crash or how the woman survived is still to emerge.
-Both the Sheriff’s office and Headland Police are said to be conducting an investigation into the bizarre incident, and it’s still unclear if any other cars were involved in the crash.
+She was then rushed to a local hospital, and is said to be in stable condition at the moment.
+However, specific information about the severity of the crash — or how the woman survived — is yet to emerge.
+Both the sheriff’s office and the Headland police are said to be conducting an investigation into the bizarre incident, and it’s still unclear if any other cars were involved in the crash.

-“Alabama State Troopers are investigating a single vehicle crash that was discovered today, April 22, by a passerby around 12:30 p.m. on County Road 203 at the Limestone Creek Bridge, just south of Dothan,” said Alabama Law Enforcement Agency, adding that Fancher, “who was entrapped in the vehicle,” was eventually taken to hospital to receive treatment.
+“Alabama State Troopers are investigating a single vehicle crash that was discovered today, April 22, by a passerby around 12:30 p.m. on County Road 203 at the Limestone Creek Bridge, just south of Dothan,” said the Alabama Law Enforcement Agency.
+They added that Fancher, “who was entrapped in the vehicle,” was eventually taken to hospital to receive treatment.